wannnwdooo/django-wagtail-vue/README.md

 You can see an example based on the blog page.

 Also, when creating a new main blog page, you need to create an appropriate template.
-Go to the home/template/home folder and create a page in there like blog_page or home_page.
+Go to the home/template/home folder and create a page in their like blog_page or home_page.

 You can create child pages by hovering over the main page and selecting "Add Child Page".
 Further settings you must carry out through the service (example blog.service) and router.